Xmorelle/webpage/index.md

 - **04/2021** : Great start of the month, with no April fool prank, but instead two of our latest papers finally published!
 Our first [cavitation work](https://doi.org/10.1039/D1SM00325A) with ESPCI is thus accepted for publication in _Soft Matter_, while our newest work on [epoxy network reinforced with ionic-liquid grafted POSS](https://doi.org/10.1016/j.polymer.2021.123721) with the IMP lab (through Houssém Chabane PhD) just got out in _Polymer_ => go have a look at the **Publications** section for their detailed reference and links!

-- **03/2021** : I had the pleasure (following our discussion at this year Adhesion Society Meeting) to perform an online **invited talk** with the _Crosby research group_ (UMass, Amherst) and related co-workers on the cavitation thematic on March 24th => Thanks again to Al for the invitation, we are definitely looking forward pushing further some of our discusion and why not some possible collaborations in the future!

-- **03/2021** : Congratulations to Ana-Carolina Fernandez-Rodas who just finished her master thesis resarch project with a very-well performed oral defense! => Good luck in your future endeavours Carolina and starting with your internship at the CEA!

 - **02/2021** : Another one of our work making use of mechanochemistry to better understand the fracture mechanisms in multiple network elastomers is now posted in ChemRxiv => go give it a look to better apprehend the intrinsic challenge and differences to improve fatigue resistance vs fracture toughness!                        _[Why is Mechanical Fatigue Different from Toughness in Elastomers?
 The Role of Damage by Polymer Scission](https://chemrxiv.org/s/5130169c1b170ad59bbd)_

 - **02/2021** : Good news for this early february with 2 of our papers accepted for publication (see "**Publications**") with (i) a review of the work performed over the last 10 years in my PhD group on a better understanding of the nanomechanics of polymer-based composites (including both multi-scale characterization and physics-based modeling) under the wise supervision of Pr.
 Thomas Pardoen, and (ii) a work from my post-doctoral stay in Harvard in collaboration with Pr.
 Xi Yao on the development of novel anti-icing materials and blankets based on propylene-glycol gels.

-- **01/2021** : Conference series coming up!
-Despite the current worlwide travel-restricted situation, some conferences have chosen to maintain their 2021 edition through virtual events.
-Gabriel Sanoja and myself will be thus presenting some of our most recent work on the use of mechanochemistry to study cavitation and fatigue mechanisms in multiple network elastomers both at the _Adhesion Society_ meeting (February 22nd to 25th) and at the _American Physical Society (APS)_ meeting (March 15th to 19th).

-- **01/2021** : Our latest paper on the _visualization of cavitation process in elastomers via the use of mechanochemistry_ is now posted on arXiv.
-Go give it a look in the soft condensed matter category: _[3D Fluorescent Mapping of Invisible Molecular Damage after Cavitation in Hydrogen Exposed Elastomers](http://arxiv.org/abs/2101.00709)_.

 ### Scientific Vision and Projects